Teddy bears are soft, squishy toys which can help protect children from scary nights.

 Counter Assault, however, upgrades their safety so it glows in the dark.

-This aids in using their bear spray at night, when hungry bears might investigate your tent to find any tasty snacks inside.
+This aids in using their bear spray at night, when hungry bears might investigate your outdoor tent to find any tasty snacks inside.

 Top Bear Spray Brands